Seven Sports Conditioning Tips from the Professionals

 Interval training

 High-intensity interval training is another key thing that many athletes do, no matter what sport they are into.
 It can burn calories and give you a good quality workout relatively easily.
 You can also do HIIT anywhere.
-Try sprinting then walking every ten or twenty seconds.
+Try sprinting and then walking every ten or twenty seconds.
 There are more complicated ways to do HIIT, but this is a good place to start.

 Proper rest periods